2141-Spartonics/Spartonics-Code/README.md

-# Spartonics-2141
+# The Spartonics Repository
+### Team 2141
+####### Managed by Bernie Conrad

+###Introduction

 This is the official Github repository for the De La Salle and Carondelet robotics team Spartonics, or FRC team 2141.
-The current active site for competition code is the 2017 Code Folder.
+We program in Java with the WPILIB plugins in eclipse and our Github utilization is through the Egit plugin.
+Please feel free to look through our code or Fork it and use it with your own robots!

+-Team Leadership